mrazomej/phd/src/chapter_05/section_03_model.md

 repressor protein, taking advantage of video microscopy measurements done in the context of multiple promoter copies [@Brewster2014] and flow-cytometry measurements of the mean response of the system to different levels of induction [@Razo-Mejia2018].
-In what follows of this section, we detail the steps taken to infer the parameter values.
+In what follows, we detail the steps taken to infer the parameter values.
 At each step, the values of the parameters inferred in previous steps constrain the values of the parameters that are not yet determined, building in this way a self-consistent model informed by work that spans several experimental techniques.